The History of St. Raymond of the Mountains

 In September of the following year, the first permanent pastor, Father Joseph T. Bednarek, was appointed.
 Father Bednarek initially boarded with one of the families in Melcroft until a parish house was completed in April 1925.

 By the late 1920’s Melcroft was no longer a prosperous community, and the parish reverted to the status of a mission in January of 1929.

-Both Father Weimer and Bishop William G. Connare recognized that recreation was replacing mining and farming as the major industry of the region, and St. Raymond's was in the very center of this vacation land.
-In May 1964, Father Stephen A. McCarren was appointed pastor, and started construction of the parish facilities in Donegal.
+Both Father Weimer and Bishop William G. Connare recognized that recreation was replacing mining and farming as the major industry of the region, and St. Raymond’s was in the very center of this vacant land.
+In May 1964, Father Stephen A. McCarren was appointed pastor and started construction of the parish facilities in Donegal.
 He served until August 1970, being replaced by Msgr.
-Donald J. Mondello who remained until February of 1975.
+Donald J. Mondello, who remained until February of 1975.
 Father Denis R. Sweeney, who served until May 1979, followed him.

 Father Sweeney will be remembered as the pastor who opened the parish rectory as a home to a refugee Vietnamese family.
 In May 1979, Father Francis M. Ott came to St. Raymond’s, and under his quiet direction, the transformation of the basement church to the current church building was begun and completed.

 In January 1992, Msgr.
-John L. Garred replaced Father Ott, and served until July 1995.
+John L. Garred replaced Father Ott and served until July 1995.
 Msgr.
-James Gaston was administrator of the parish for 10 months and Father Leonard McAlpin was pastor for the next 13 months.
+James Gaston was the administrator of the parish for 10 months and Father Leonard McAlpin was the pastor for the next 13 months.

 In 1999, Father Ott died in August and Father Tajc died in November, less than five months after retiring.

 The present church building sits on an eight-acre tract of land in Donegal that was purchased in 1965.
 It was decided to build the parish facilities in phases.